cyangle/google_cloud_storage/README.md

 Check [here](https://cloud.google.com/storage/docs/json_api) for more information about how to use google cloud storage v1 json APIs.

+Below only lists API usages that are covered by tests.
+Please report borken APIs by creating github issues.

-Below lists only a few examples of the most interesting APIs, the client should support all APIs provided by google cloud storage v1 json APIs as it's generated from the OpenAPI v3 specification `./google_cloud_storage_v1.yml`.
+The client should support all APIs provided by google cloud storage v1 json APIs as it's generated from the OpenAPI v3 specification `./google_cloud_storage_v1.yml`.

 ### Require this shard in your project